yuleiqin/fopro/README.md

 ## Anonymous Submission Paper ID 3370
 Codes will be re-organized and simplified later.

-Detailed train/val shells and dataset examples will be uploaded later.
+Detailed shells with dataset examples will be uploaded later for training/evaluation.

 Model checkpoints will be uploaded later.